alexmurray/flycheck-plantuml/README.md

 (flycheck-plantuml-setup)
 ```

-NOTE: This will also require the manual installation of `flycheck` if you have
+NOTE: This will also require the manual installation of `flycheck` and
-not done so already.
+`plantuml-mode` if you have not done so already.

 ## License